 While there are medical definitions for mental illness and substance use disorders (SUDs) it can be complicated to apply these definitions to historical figures who have never been examined by modern medicine.
 It’s just as difficult with modern geniuses, as the only perspective we have on their lives is how the media portrays them.

-How Is Mental Illness and Substance Abuse Defined?
+How Is Mental Illness and Substance Use Disorder Defined?

 Mental illness is defined by the Mayo Clinic as a mental health issue that leads to signs and symptoms that cause stress frequently and can inhibit a person’s ability to function.
 There are a wide variety of types of mental illness disorders that can affect a person’s moods, emotions, thoughts, and behaviors.